tequdev/evernode-docs/docs/source/platform/hooks/operations.md

 - In the case of proposal withdrawal, the proposer will receive only 50% of the EVR stake spent on the proposal.

 ### Change Governance Mode
-- In Piloted mode, the Foundation can vote to change the mode to Auto-Piloted.
+- In Piloted mode, the Foundation has the authority to change the governance mode to Co-Piloted mode or to Auto-Piloted mode.

 ### Report Dud Host
 - Hosts or the Foundation can report dud hosts.
 In this case, the proposer should provide the XRP address of the dud host and pay an EVR amount equal to 25% of the current moment's reward quota.